 Just Launched Catamaran R/V For Coastal Carolina Univeristy

-Currently under construction by Armstrong Marine of Port Angeles, WA is this 48 ft research vessel for Coastal Carolina University.
+Just launched by Armstrong Marine of Port Angeles, WA is this 48 ft research vessel for Coastal Carolina University.
 This blue water work boat utilises a new variant of our succesful semi displacement hull which is more closely optimised for alloy construction.
-The vessel will have a large amount of computing capacity to utilise collecte data from a variety of sources including a bow mounted sonar system.
-The vessel is also configured to recover and deploy deep water weather bouys and associated sea bed instrumentation.
-Photos below are from Armstrong Marine and show the assembly of this 100% in house CNC cut design.
-Launch is scheduled for September 2013.
+The vessel will have a large amount of computing capacity to collect data from a variety of sources including a bow mounted sonar system.
+The vessel is also configured to recover and deploy deep water weather buoys and associated sea bed instrumentation.

 Launched in October by Armstrong Marine in Port Angeles, WA this could be the first displacement catamaran purpose designed for pilot boat service.
 The idea is to eliminate the surging typical of a planing boat in the 14-18 knot speed range when the pilot is being deployed The Polaris has accomodation for 4 with galley and dinette and is fully air conditioned.
 Power is 2 x 330 hp Cummins diesels for a top speed of 24 knots.
 The vessel will work out of Puerto Quetzal on the west coast of Guatemala.